 |

 Three-ribbed Kelp is easily recognized as the name that identifies it says it all.
-The smaller image above shows the holdfast attached to a small pebble.
+The image of the right shows the holdfast attached to a small pebble.

 |